cylc/cylc-admin/docs/proposal-spawn-on-d.md

 Tasks with no prerequisites at all, and those that depend only on xtriggers - including clock triggers - need to be auto-spawned out to the runahead limit.

-In future we shouuld spawn xtriggered-tasks on demand too, in response to outputs/events emitted by xtrigger functions, but for the moment auto-spawning them as active waiting tasks is easy to do and makes it easy to expose what's going on to users.
+In future we should spawn xtriggered-tasks on demand too, in response to outputs/events emitted by xtrigger functions, but for the moment auto-spawning them as active waiting tasks is easy to do and makes it easy to expose what's going on to users.